alexpota/redlock-universal/README.md

 ### Benchmarking

-We provide comprehensive benchmarks to validate performance claims:
+We provide benchmarks to validate performance claims:

 ```bash
 # Compare with leading Redis lock libraries